 Rejected.
 Sorry but hard to understand question.
 Many parameters can be configured with Management MAC Configuration field if we define some new fields to do so, but the number of Poll / RESPONSE messages, etc. seem not needed to configure with it as those are dependent on the number of responders which are rather dynamic.

-CID#948

-Accepted.

 Proposed text changes on P802.15.4ab™/Draft 1.0 :